ameer-rah/personal-website/README.md

 ## License

-MIT License - feel free to use this template for your personal portfolio.
+MIT License - feel free to use this template for your portfolio.